TheGamer007/mangahub/README.md

 Detailed help for usage is provided within the application itself.

-## Examples
+## Samples
-An 'Examples' folder is included in this repo for testing purposes wihout needing you to download any Manga by yourself.

-To import, Add the 'Manga' folder as a source. **NOT** the Examples folder itself.
+A folder with samples for testing the application can be found [here](https://drive.google.com/drive/folders/0B7lmcKGeLFy2T1VRU2Y4WTJfb28?usp=sharing).
+Download the 'MangaHub Samples' folder, set it as the source in order to add it to the application.